 Does this mean that any amount of exposure to flavors in breast milk will make babies like a given food?

-No. In fact, in the first study, the carrot-exposed babies didn’t eat more carrot-flavored cereal.
+Not necessarily.
+In the first study, the carrot-exposed babies didn’t eat more carrot-flavored cereal.
 They just showed fewer negative reactions to the taste.
+In the second study, the researchers found possible evidence for increased liking, but only for infants whose mothers had consumed vegetable juices from 2 weeks postpartum to 6 weeks postpartum (Menella et al 2017).

 That shouldn’t surprise us, not if we consider the evidence for prenatal learning about food.
-Babies develop the ability to taste and smell before they are born, and food flavors can pass through the placenta and into the amniotic fluid.
+Babies develop the ability to taste and smell before they are born, and food flavors can pass through the placenta and into the amniotic fluid (Spahn et al 2019).
 Studies indicate that newborns are more accepting of flavors they have encountered during gestation.
-Read more about the fascinating research in my article, opens in a new window“Prenatal learning: Do “pregnancy foods” affect babies’ eating habits?”
+Read more about the fascinating research in my article, “Prenatal learning: Do “pregnancy foods” affect babies’ eating habits?”

 Does breastfeeding help shape childhood eating habits?

-The caraway study didn’t support a short-term exposure effect, but it did underscore a difference between breastfed and formula-fed babies: Regardless of whether or not their mothers had consumed carroway, breastfed babies showed a higher initial acceptance of the carroway purée than formula-fed infants did (Hausner et al 2010).
+The caraway study didn’t support a short-term exposure effect, but researchers did notice an interesting difference between breastfed and formula-fed babies: Regardless of whether or not their mothers had consumed carroway, breastfed babies showed a higher initial acceptance of the carroway purée than formula-fed infants did (Hausner et al 2010).

 That’s consistent with other research showing that breastfed infants are more likely to accept new foods, and more likely to have varied diets as they get older.
 For instance, research suggests that infants are less likely to become picky eaters later in life (Forestell 2017).
 And the longer babies breastfeed, the more likely they are to consume vegetables during early childhood (de Wild et al 2018).

 Could this be because the experience of tasting many different foods — experiencing many different flavors in breast milk — prepares babies to sample a variety of solid foods?
-If so, this could be an important benefit of breastfeeding.
+If so, this could be an important benefit of breastfeeding (Spahn et al 2019; Ventura et al 2021).

 What about babies on formula?
 Do they have any interesting flavor experiences?